-Kalimantan is an island offering superb snorkeling and diving, pristine rainforests, a rich array of exotic wildlife and is home to the Dayak people, some of the friendliest people in the world.
-Come on a journey to three handpicked places and discover what adventures awaits you.
+Kalimantan is an island offering superb snorkeling and diving, pristine rainforests, and a rich array of exotic wildlife.
+It is home to the Dayak people, some of the friendliest people in the world.
+Come on a journey to three handpicked places and discover what adventures await you.

 Text by STEPHANIE BROOKES